-This sub-clause applies to Council employees and their entitlement to long service leave.
-You are entitled to take long service leave after you have been employed with Council for more than five years and in accordance with the arrangements set out in this sub-clause.
+This sub-clause applies to employees and their entitlement to long service leave.
+Employees are entitled to take long service leave after employment with Council for more than five years and in accordance with the arrangements set out in this sub-clause.

-17.3.1 An employee of Council shall be entitled to Long Service Leave at the ordinary rate of pay as follows:
+17.3.1 An employee of Council shall be entitled to long service leave at the ordinary rate of pay as follows:

 Length of Service Entitlement

 After 5 years' service 6.5 weeks

 After 10 years' service 13 weeks

 After 15 years' service 19.5 weeks

-After 20 years' service 30.5 weeks

-For every completed period of 5 years' service thereafter 11 weeks
+After 20 years' service 30.5 weeks For every completed period of 5 years' service thereafter 11 weeks